What are the most profitable different types of digital products to sell online?

 Ok, let’s get on with making the right choices about what types of digital products to sell.
-Or to put it another way, which are the right digital product format for you?
+Or, to put it another way, which is the right digital product format for you?

 These are the main elements you should focus on when deciding what type of digital product to sell.

 Factors in choosing what type of digital product to sell

 Factors for choosing the right type of digital product to sell

 Low competition – you want to avoid the highly competitive red ocean where you’re selling something that looks pretty much the same as everyone else.
 You may have the most beautifully designed printable affirmation cards on Etsy, but you’ll be competing in the nasty red ocean with 7250 other sets of cards.
 I’ll probably never even see your listing.